Amnesty International USA: Campaigns

 The organization is currently active in campaigns to stop violence against women as part of an international campaign to see full human rights for everyone.
 My Body, My Rights! is a global campaign for the right to make decisions about a person's own "health, body, sexual life, and identity without fear of coercion or criminalization.

 Seek and receive information about sexuality and reproduction and access related health services and contraception.
 Decide whether and when to have children, and how many to have.
 Choose your intimate partner and whether and when to marry.
 Decide what type of family to create.
 Access family planning; contraception; safe and accessible post-abortion care; access to abortion in cases of rape, sexual assault, or incest, and pregnancy that poses a risk to the life or to physical or mental health; and, where legal, access to safe abortion services and "live free from discrimination, coercion and violence, including rape and other sexual violence, female genital mutilation, forced pregnancy, forced abortion, forced sterilization and forced marriage."
 Women are the largest oppressed demographic in the world and Amnesty International USA works to educate not only heterosexual women about their bodies and human rights but persons of every sexual orientation and gender identity.

 AIUSA strongly opposes the use of the death penalty in the United States, in accordance with the policy of the international organization; Amnesty calls for its worldwide abolition, particularly in the US, China, Iran, and Vietnam — four countries that make up the overwhelming majority of executions.
 AIUSA board member William F. Buckley resigned in January 1978 in protest over the organization's adoption of this stance on this issue.

 The Darfur conflict in Sudan is one of Amnesty International's top priorities, as a result of the large scale human rights abuses occurring there.
 Amnesty has called for the introduction of a United Nations peacekeeping force to prevent conflict and stop further unnecessary suffering.

+In late May 2026, Amanda Klasing, Amnesty International USA's national director for government relations, criticized U.S. military strikes on vessels suspected of carrying drugs in waters off Latin America.
+The campaign, which began in September 2025, had by then targeted more than 60 vessels and killed more than 200 people.
+Klasing called the killings illegal and urged Congress to put an end to the strikes.